Brief History of Manga

 Sakura Sakurakouji a popluar high school girl trained in martial arts becomes entangled with the new transfer student Rei Oogami.

-I enjoyed this manga because all the characters were likeable, and no one was dead weight.
+I enjoyed this manga because all the characters had some charm to them.
 The manga was able to keep me captivated the entire time.
 It a great blend of comedy and action with hints of romance.

 7. Daytime Shooting Star (Hirunaka no Ryuusei)